Here’s another example of why using things from grandma’s kitchen might not be the best idea!

 - Silver (Ag): 12 +/- 5 ppm

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and sharing this work.
 Please let me know if you have any questions and I will do my best to answer them personally.

 Tamara Rubin